Khloe Kardashian Will Reportedly Seek Full Custody Of True, Per ‘Hollywood Life’

 Thompson also feels that Kardashian can give True a more stable life, and has no interest in battling it out with his ex-girlfriend.
 Instead, he would like to attempt to co-parent peacefully, and he has “every intention” of being a good father to his daughter.

 The insider also shared that while Thompson may have those good intentions, he hasn’t attempted to see True since the scandal involving Kylie Jenner’s best friend, Jordyn Woods, came to light.
-The Keeping Up With The Kardashians starlet does not plan to move around her schedule so that the NBA star can spend time with True, and she wishes that Thompson would make a more genuine attempt to spend time with his daughter.
+The Keeping Up with The Kardashians starlet does not plan to move around her schedule so that the NBA star can spend time with True, and she wishes that Thompson would make a more genuine attempt to spend time with his daughter.

 “Tristan also hasn’t asked to see True, and Khloe feels so sad for True because of this.
 She really wishes Tristan would step it up, physically.”

 Hollywood Life further shared that Kardashian is growing increasingly upset at Thompson for spending time with other women, as he has been spotted having dinners with model Karizma Ramirez while in New York.
-Though Ramirez insists that the duo are just friends, and that nothing romantic is going on between the two of them, Kardashian has been sharing cryptic quotes to her social media that express how upset she has been over the whole ordeal, and how she is trying to move on.
+Though Ramirez insists that the duo are just friends, and that nothing romantic is going on between the two of them, Kardashian has been sharing cryptic quotes to her social media that express how upset she has been over the whole ordeal.

-“Maybe we held on a little too long to the people who didn’t deserve us because we had more good in our heart than they did,” the reality shared late last week to Instagram.
+“Maybe we held on a little too long to the people who didn’t deserve us because we had more good in our heart than they did,” the reality star shared on Instagram late last week.

-Despite the rumors and the ongoing speculation surrounding the former couple, Kardashian continues to share adorable updates of True, including some snaps of the sunglass-clad baby rolling around on a sandy beach.
-True wore a pink tutu and a red, long sleeved top decorated with a pink heart, and smiled while she played in the sand.
+Despite the rumors and the ongoing speculation surrounding the former couple, Kardashian continues to share adorable updates of True — including some snaps of the sunglasses-clad baby rolling around on a sandy beach.
+True wore a pink tutu and a red, long-sleeved top decorated with a pink heart.
+She smiled while she played in the sand.
 Kardashian also shared a sweet video of True giving her mother some early morning kisses through the bars of her crib early last week, and fans went wild over the update — watching the video over 11 million times.